Facets are one of OpenRefine’s strongest features - that’s where the diamond logo comes from!

 A text facet is very simple: it takes the total contents of the cells of the column in question and matches them up.
 It does no guessing about typos or near-matches.

 The choices and counts displayed in each facet can be copied as tab-separated values.
 To do so, click on the "X choices" link near the top left corner of the facet.
+This can be useful to generate small summary tables of your data.

 Whereas a text facet groups unique text values into groups, a numeric facet sorts numbers by their range - smallest to biggest.
 This displays visually as a histogram, and allows you to set a custom facet within that range.
 You can drag the minimum and maximum range markers to set a range.
 OpenRefine snaps to some basic equal-sized divisions - 19 in the example set above.